-· Directions to trailhead From the Visitors Centre, take a right onto Joyce Ave.
-Follow Joyce and take a left onto Manson, right on Cassiar St, and left again on Yukon Ave.
+From the Visitors Centre, take a right onto Joyce Avenue and follow Joyce until you take a left onto Manson.
+Then take a right on Cassiar Street and left again on Yukon Avenue.
 Turn right on the Haywire Bay/Inland Lake intersection another 2 km and then turn left into the park.

 For more information regarding the park, including camping, boat launch, and hunting, please visit BC Parks website.